Winnats Pass

 Winnats Pass (or Winnats, as shown on some Ordnance Survey maps) is a hill pass and limestone gorge in the Peak District of Derbyshire, England.
 The name is a corruption of 'wind gates' due to the swirling winds through the pass.
 It lies west of the village of Castleton, in the National Trust's High Peak Estate and the High Peak borough of Derbyshire.
 The road winds through a cleft, surrounded by high limestone ridges.
 At the foot of the pass is the entrance to Speedwell Cavern, a karst cave accessed through a flooded lead mine, and which is a popular tourist attraction.

 In the 1930s, Winnats Pass was the location used for annual access rallies in support of greater access to the moorlands or the Peak District, around the time of the Mass Trespass of Kinder Scout.
 At their peak these were attended by up to 10,000 people.

 The permanent closure of the main A625 road at Mam Tor in 1979 due to subsidence has resulted in Winnats Pass being heavily used by road traffic.
 However, the narrowness of the road and its maximum gradient of over 28% has caused it to be closed to buses, coaches and vehicles over 7.5 t in weight.
+However a community minibus service (87A) runs on Wednesdays along the road whilst a seasonal sightseeing bus operated by Stagecoach runs through the pass from May to October.
 The road regularly features in the Tour of the Peak cycle race each autumn.